zeineb111/Linguistic-cues-for-Textual-classification/index.md

 *  We compile the model using the MSE loss function, the Adam optimizer and the accuracy as a metric.
 *  we define an early stopping to stop training the accuracy metric has stopped improving.

 We used 90% of the data for training and 10% for testing.
-The model reached an Accuracy of **0.67** on the validation set and an Accuracy of **0.45** on the test set.

 We show here the evolution of the binary accuracy and loss per epoch.